16 Tips for Building the Perfect Home Office

 The first step in building a comfortable office is getting comfortable equipment.
-You’ll spend long hours at your desk and your computer; the right equipment can go miles in improving productivity and comfort.
+You’ll spend long hours at your desk and your computer; the right equipment can make the difference in improving productivity and comfort.

 Here are a few life hacks for choosing home office equipment.